Junior Research Groups "Climate, Environment and Health"

 Climate change increases the risks of pollution

 The funding guideline was published in March 2021.
-The research projects will be funded for five years.
+Twelve research projects are funded for five years.